-Then, we will take impressions of your teeth and a dental laboratory will take these impression and make your very own dental bridge to fit your mouth.
+Then, we will take impressions of your teeth and a dental laboratory will take these impressions and make your very own dental bridge to fit your mouth.
 In the meantime, a temporary bridge will be worn until your permanent one is ready.

 During your next visit, the temporary bridge will be removed and the permanent bridge will be fitted and adjusted.
 It may take a couple visits to make sure that the bridge fits properly and that your bite isn’t affected.
 Once we have determined that your bridge is a good fit, it will be cemented into place.

 There are several ways a tooth can be repaired after sustaining damage from decay or trauma.
 One of the most common and reliable ways dentists can restore both function and form to a defective tooth is by applying a dental crown.
 Crowns are a versatile restoration: they finish off root canals and fill in empty spaces with a bridge.
 In many instances, crowns allow the root structure of natural teeth to remain fixed in place while compensating for the loss of the upper portion of the tooth.